QuarchTechnologyLtd/Application-Notes/README.md

-# QuarchPy Application Notes Repository
+# Quarch Technology Application Notes Repository

 Welcome to the Quarch Technology QuarchPy Application Notes repository.
 Here you will find a collection of application notes that demonstrate how to use Quarch hardware and software, automate workflows, and access advanced testing examples.